baldurk/renderdoc/docs/getting_started/features.rst

 This page documents the current feature set of RenderDoc.
 This gives an overview of what RenderDoc is capable of, and where it is in its development.

-Currently RenderDoc supports Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES on Windows, Linux, Android, Stadia, and Nintendo Switch :sup:`TM`.
+Currently RenderDoc supports Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES on Windows, Linux, Android, and Nintendo Switch :sup:`TM`.
 The UI runs in Qt and will work on any desktop platform.

 RenderDoc can also double as an image viewer in a simplistic fashion, separate to its functionality as a debugger.
 Drag in or open any of a variety of image file formats and RenderDoc will display them as if they were the only texture in a capture.
 This way it can be used as a simple e.g. dds viewer, with support for all sorts of formats, encodings and things typical image viewers don't tend to handle like mips, cubemaps and arrays.